malik-talaouzine/autobahn/README.md

 An interactive web dashboard that visualizes real-time Autobahn (German highway) data on a map.
 It fetches information from [autobahn.api.bund.dev](https://autobahn.api.bund.dev/) and stores it in a MySQL database.
 Data includes service stations, lorry parking, closures, warnings, and roadworks — all shown on a Leaflet.js map.

+You can **click on any element** displayed on the map (such as service stations, lorry parking, closures, etc.) to get more information about it!

 ---

 ## 🌟 Features